Summary and Schedule

 Outlining the course

-- Targeted audience (see learner profiles: New HPC users, RSE with users on HPC systems, researchers in HPC.NRW)
+- Targeted audience (see learner profiles: New HPC users, Research Software Engineers with users on HPC systems, researchers in HPC.NRW)

 - Estimated length and recommended formats (e.g. X full days, X * 2 half days, in-person/online, live-coding)